seannich/RatVenture_ETI_Assignment/readme.md

 - Reduction of risks
   - The method allows the understanding of which functionalities are the most vital to start out and knowing the speed that has been established will create opportunities to clear risk effectively in advance.

-Scrum model allows the development to be incremental and iterative, having time in sprint to take place each 1 to 3 weeks each sprint being set in github as milestones.
+The Scrum model allows the development to be incremental and iterative, having time in sprint to take place each 1 to 3 weeks each sprint being set in github as milestones.
 This model promotes a disciplined project management process that encourages inspections and adaptations frequently, the systematic process of Planning, implementing, building and testing.
 Additionally this model provides more value to the work of the development team, providing them more time to develop the application by reducing those non-productive issues.
 The QA will be able to track the project status with greater awareness, being able to catch and address the issues or bugs quickly by creating it on the github kaman board which will notify the developers on the issues and resolve it as soon as possible.
+This model provides the structure of having clear communication between the team, transparency and dedication for continuous improvements on the project.
+Additionally, it is structured to help the team naturally adapt to the changing conditions and user requirements of the project, with re-prioritization built into the process and with their short sprints to release features, it aids the team to constantly learn and improve on the go.
+Hence reason being to Scrum Model to be our main consideration.

 ### 4. Big Bang Model